diegowerner/diegowerner/README.md

 - 👋 Hi, I’m @diegowerner
-- 👀 I’m interested in Front-End and Back-End Development
+- 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning Html, CSS and JavaScript
+- 🌱 I’m currently learning Html, CSS JavaScript and Java.
 - 💞️ I’m looking to find a job
-- 📫 How to reach me diegowerner93@gmail.com
+- 📫 How to reach me diegowerner__@hotmail.com

 <!---
 diegowerner/diegowerner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.